 VC MEETING – FIRST VENTURE CAPITAL MEETING PREP

-Today I will speak to the subject of 10 CLEVER VC MEETING PREP RULES.
-One of my responsibilities as an Executive Coach is prepping company founders in the Art of Raising Capital.
+Today, I will speak on the 10 CLEVER VC MEETING PREP RULES.
+One of my responsibilities as an executive coach is preparing company founders to raise capital.
 Yes, I do consider it art.
-To me, it’s on the same level as painting, sculpting, or writing.
-They each take a combination of relentless practice, personal drive, and a degree of timing to become one of the best.
+It’s on the same level as painting, sculpting, or writing.
+They combine relentless practice, personal drive, and a degree of timing to become one of the best.

 10 CLEVER VC MEETING PREP RULES

-1: Dead on Arrival – No Money – First VC Meeting – Prepping for the First Date
+1: Dead on Arrival, No Money, First VC Meeting, Preparing for the First Date

 Most studies show that most First VC Meeting first dates are “dead” in the first 60 seconds, often before you’ve even opened your mouth.
 Why?
 There are many answers.

-Quite often, the person you are meeting with is not financially capable of investing.
-Pitching to people without investable monies most usually happens when you approach family members for funds.
-My general rule is I never ask family members for money.
-It’s the best way to destroy a relationship that you will have for life.
+Often, the person you meet needs to be financially capable of investing.
+Pitching people without investable money usually happens when you approach family members for funds.
+My general rule is that I never ask family members for money.
+It’s the best way to destroy a relationship you will have for life.
 If a family member presses, I’ll allow a minimal investment that I know won’t cause financial pain if lost.
 Otherwise, I’d rather have them mad at me for not allowing them to invest.
-Besides, you can always let them put money in your company later when they are successfully profitable and growing.
+Besides, you can always let them put money into your company when it is profitable and growing.

 2: No/Insufficient Business Income

 Another reason is that you are approaching a particular type of investor at the wrong time for your company.
-Often this happens when your business has no/insufficient income.
-Most banks will say “No” when you’ve been in business for less than two years and are not profitable.
-Most banks are looking to make loans requiring 1-2 years of steady, growing business financial numbers – and growing profitability.
-Many investors only invest “after” a company has a growing revenue stream for 6-12 months.
-Research your investor before you have your first VC meeting, so you don’t waste your and their time.
+Often, this happens when your business needs more income.
+Most banks will say “no” when you’ve been in business for less than two years and are not profitable.
+Most banks want to make loans requiring 1-2 years of steady, growing business financial numbers and profitability.
+Many investors only invest “after” a company has a growing revenue stream for 6–12 months.
+Research your investor before your first VC meeting so you don’t waste your and their time.

 3: Opportunity – Investor Mismatch

-The next goal is that your Opportunity vs. Potential Investor is mismatched.
-If your business is a SaaS company and the potential investor is a retired real estate developer, you’re unsuitable.
-Unless your idea solves a problem they would be familiar with, you’re unlikely to get monies.
-People rarely invest in what they don’t understand.
-If this is the type of investor you’re first VC meeting, save the pain and cancel the “date.”
-Identify persons that are well versed in your space.
+The next goal is that your opportunity vs. potential investor needs to be matched.
+You’re unsuitable if your business is a SaaS company and the potential investor is a retired real estate developer.
+You need your idea to solve a problem they are familiar with to get money.
+People rarely invest in what they need help understanding.
+If you’re meeting with this type of investor at your first VC meeting, save the pain and cancel the “date.”
+Identify people who are well-versed in your space.
 They’ll be able to appreciate your idea and are more likely to move forward and invest.

 4: Not Dressed for Success – VC Meeting

 Even in today’s more casual world, this is a time to “dress for success.”
 Raising money is one of them.
-Your first VC meeting is critical – just like any first date.
+Your first VC meeting is critical, just like any first date.
 Even if you’re meeting with a “friend of the family,” you should wear business attire.
 You don’t need a three-piece suit or a $1000 woman’s business suit.
 Wear dress shoes, dress slacks, and a collared shirt.
-Have short, clean fingernails, clean, combed hair, and a clean shave or well-groomed beard/mustache for men.
-For women, stay away from short skirts, date makeup, and perfume.
-Smell fresh and clean – that’s it.
+Have short, clean fingernails, combed hair, and a clean shave or well-groomed beard or mustache for men.
+For women, avoid short skirts, date makeup, and perfume.
+Smell fresh and clean—that’s it.

 5: Presentation is Too Long

-I’ve seen investor presentations at first VC meetings 30, 50, or even 80+ pages long!
-Most potential investors have already mentally slapped the “NO” button on your forehead after the first 2-5 slides.
+I’ve seen investor presentations that were 30, 50, or even 80+ pages long at first VC meetings!
+Most potential investors have already mentally slapped the “no” button on your forehead after the first 2–5 slides.
 I’ve been through 30+ page presentations and still don’t know what the entrepreneur is making.
-Your first ten words should paint a picture of what problem you are solving.
+Your first ten words should paint a picture of the problem you are solving.

 6: How do You Make Money?

-If you haven’t figured out how to make money, you’re not ready for your first VC meeting.
-The days of “getting eyeballs” then figuring out how to make money later are gone.
-Your business needs a clear direction for generating revenue from customers beating a path to your door for your product.
-If it doesn’t, stop wasting your time and go back to sorting through Ideas and find an idea that does.
+If you have yet to figure out how to make money, you’re not ready for your first VC meeting.
+The days of “getting eyeballs” and figuring out how to make money later are gone.
+Your business needs a clear direction for generating revenue from customers, who will beat a path to your door for your product if it doesn’t.
+Stop wasting your time and go back to sorting through ideas and finding an idea that does.

 7: Who’s on Your Team?
 VC Meeting

-Most investors are more likely to invest in a group of 2-3 people than a team.
+Most investors are likelier to invest in a group of 2–3 people than in a team.

 Why?
 Many reasons.
-First, what happens to their investment if you get run over by the proverbial bus?
+First, what happens to their investment if you are the only founding person and get run over by a bus?

-Second, who holds the other critical skills required to start and run the business?
+Second, who has the other critical skills required to start and run the business?

-Most successful startups have a Leader (CEO/Visionary/Business Development), a Salesperson (VP Sales), a Technology person (CTO) if technology-oriented.
-If you’re a team of one, you need to identify these people and bring them onto your team.
-They can be initially in a part-time, unpaid role.
+Most successful startups have a leader (CEO/Visionary/Business Development), a salesperson (VP Sales), and a technology person (CTO) if technology-oriented.
+If you’re a team of one, you must identify these people and bring them onto your team.
+They can initially be in a part-time, unpaid role.

-If you can’t identify persons for these critical positions, you’re not getting most professional investors’ monies.
-Strong founding leaders can easily attract heavy-weight co-founders — those that can’t usually are less likely to find business success.
-Be sure to have a team before your first VC meeting, or the outcome will likely disappoint you.
+You’re not getting most professional investors’ money if you can’t identify people for these critical positions.
+Strong founding leaders can easily attract heavy-weight co-founders; those that can’t are less likely to find business success.
+Please be sure to have a team before your first VC meeting, or the outcome will likely be a disappointment.

 8: Asking for Too Many $, Too Soon